CornerstonesQC/CornerstonesStartup/README.md

    - Matrices and matrix operations
    - Determinants
    - Eigenvalues and eigenvectors
-   - Functions of matrices (e.g. square root of a matrix, matrix exponentiation)
+   - Functions of matrices (e.g., square root of a matrix, matrix exponentiation)
    - Dirac notation

 Below is some suggested reading that covers these topics, and more.
 If the concepts above are not fresh in your memory, we recommend at least going through the first link, and perusing the others for topics you’d like more information, or a different perspective on.

    - [Qiskit textbook's appendix on linear algebra](https://qiskit.org/textbook/ch-appendix/linear_algebra.html).
 Qiskit is IBM’s quantum computing library;
-while we won’t be using it during the school, they have a very nice overview of the linear algebra needed for quantum computing. *You can ignore the parts about the Bloch sphere - this concept will be introduced in the  lectures*.
+while we won’t be using it during the school, they have a very nice overview of the linear algebra needed for quantum computing.
    - [Linear algebra for quantum computation](https://cds.cern.ch/record/1522001/files/978-1-4614-6336-8_BookBackMatter.pdf).
 Appendix A from the book *Quantum Walks and Search Algorithms* by Renato Portugal.
 Check out sections A.1-A.4, A.6, and A.11-A.14
    - [Interactive linear algebra](https://textbooks.math.gatech.edu/ila/index.html).
 This is a great online textbook for linear algebra basics, with lots of visuals to play with.
 Suggested sections: 2.1-2.2, 2.5, 2.7, 3.3, 4.1, 5.1-5.5, 6.1.

 ## Calculus

 Core concepts:

    - Derivatives and gradients
    - Optimization

-If youneed a quick refesher on these concepts:
+If you need a quick refesher on these concepts:

-   - Basics of derivatives from J.Stewart's book on [LibreText](https://math.libretexts.org/Bookshelves/Calculus/Map%3A_Calculus_-_Early_Transcendentals_(Stewart)/03%3A_Differentiation_Rules) sections 3.1-3.7
+   - Basics of derivatives from J.Stewart's book on [LibreText](https://bit.ly/3BFfKzk) sections 3.1-3.7
-   - Discussion on gradints can from [Khan Academy](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivative-and-gradient-articles/a/the-gradient)
+   - Discussion on gradients from [Khan Academy](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivative-and-gradient-articles/a/the-gradient)
-   - Optimization: some examples on [LibreText](https://math.libretexts.org/Bookshelves/Calculus/Map%3A_Calculus_-_Early_Transcendentals_(Stewart)/04%3A_Applications_of_Differentiation/4.07%3A_Optimization_Problems) and a [Wikipedia article](https://en.wikipedia.org/wiki/Combinatorial_optimization) on combinatorial optimization would be worth browsing
+   - Optimization: some examples on [LibreText](https://bit.ly/3iNveZP) and a [Wikipedia article](https://en.wikipedia.org/wiki/Combinatorial_optimization) on combinatorial optimization would be worth browsing

 ## Statistics

 Core concepts:

    - Probability
    - Gaussian distributions
    - Sampling

 Like calculus, there are many tutorials available online.
 Here are a few examples:

    - [A complete tutorial on statistics and probability](https://www.edureka.co/blog/statistics-and-probability/) is a pretty concise tutorial that covers most of the above in sufficient detail.
    - The [Wikipedia article](https://en.wikipedia.org/wiki/Normal_distribution) for the Gaussian distribution contains plenty of information.
 See the introduction, and sections 1.1, 1.2, 1.5.1, and 2.1.
    - [Khan academy](https://www.khanacademy.org/math/statistics-probability/sampling-distributions-library) has a section about sampling.
 [Wikipedia](https://en.wikipedia.org/wiki/Sampling_%28statistics%29#Sampling_methods) also has an extensive set of examples of sampling methods that you can peruse to your level of interest.

 ## Selected topics in quantum mechanics

 Core concepts:

    - Dirac notation
    - Wavefunctions
    - Quantum harmonic oscillators

 You can find information about these in an undergraduate quantum mechanics textbook if you have one handy.
 A nice, modern online resource is [University Physics Volume 3](https://opentextbc.ca/universityphysicsv3openstax/) available on the [BC Open Textbooks page](https://opentextbc.ca/).

 - Wave functions are covered in [section 50](https://opentextbc.ca/universityphysicsv3openstax/chapter/wave-functions/) of the above
 - The quantum harmonic oscillator is in [section 54](https://opentextbc.ca/universityphysicsv3openstax/chapter/the-quantum-harmonic-oscillator/) of the above
 - Dirac notation was covered in the linear algebra materials linked in the previous section.